alciran/spring-2FA-demo/README.md

 ## How to proceed?

 - Register a new user at register page: [http://localhost:8080/register](http://localhost:8080/register)
-- After register, you will be redirected to a page with the QR Code.
+- After registered, you will be redirected to a page with the QR Code.
 Scan this QR Code with your 2FA authentication app.
 - Then, you can access the home page through login page: [http://localhost:8080/login](http://localhost:8080/login)

 ## Screenshots